AXE: Grey-Box Exploitability Confirmation for Localized Vulnerability Reports

-We adopt an agentic design rather than one-shot prompting because exploitation is inherently interactive and multi-step in practice~\cite{owasp_wstg_ptm_2025, happe2023understanding}.
-Initial exploitation attempts often fail due to missing preconditions, incomplete request structure, or overlooked dynamic values.
-These deficiencies are typically revealed only through targeted probing and execution feedback.
-By using iterative planning with tool use, AXE supports hypothesis-driven exploration, discovery, and refinement based on concrete evidence.
-This process is consistent with established penetration testing workflows~\cite{owasp_wstg_ptm_2025, happe2023understanding}, and leverages recent advances in agentic architectures designed to enhance reasoning for long and complex tasks~\cite{masterman2024landscape, zhao2025llm}.
+We adopt an agentic design because exploitability confirmation is interactive and multi-step in practice~\cite{owasp_wstg_ptm_2025, happe2023understanding}.
+Initial attempts often fail because of missing preconditions, incomplete request structure, authentication requirements, or dynamic values that are only revealed through probing.
+Iterative planning with tool use allows AXE to form hypotheses, test them against a running target, and refine subsequent attempts using concrete feedback.
+This mirrors established penetration testing workflows~\cite{owasp_wstg_ptm_2025, happe2023understanding} and leverages recent advances in agentic systems for long-horizon reasoning tasks~\cite{masterman2024landscape, zhao2025llm}.

-More specifically, AXE uses a multi-agent architecture to improve performance on multi-step exploitation workflows.
-Although single-agent designs can engage with complex tasks, they commonly struggle with longer workflows that entail many steps and are prone to repeating ineffective actions under partial feedback~\cite{happe2023getting, zhao2025llm, masterman2024landscape, yao2022react, gao2024efficient, shi2024learning}.
-Decomposing the task into specialized roles improves robustness by separating global reasoning from source context retrieval and execution.
-It enables structured feedback that helps the system correct course across iterations.
-We adopt a hierarchical architecture with lateral cooperation~\cite{zhao2025llm} to keep control and decision making centralized while still allowing on-demand context retrieval and command execution.
-Further, we summarize raw tool and command outputs before they are fed back into planning to reduce noise and token usage.